puplvr07/PracticePracticePractice/README.md

 # PracticePracticePractice
-Simple projects that I do to gauge my mastery
+Simple and shortprojects that I do to gauge my progress